jonnor/machinehearing/europython2019/README.md

 So CNN's are the best in class for image classifications.
 Spectrograms are image-like audio representation, they have some differences, so a question is (or maybe it was): will CNN's work well on spectrograms?
 Because that would be interesting and the answer is... yes.
-This been researched quite a lot and this is great because there is a lot of tools, knowledge, experience and pre-trained models for image classification.
+This been researched quite a lot, and this is great because there is a lot of tools, knowledge, experience and pre-trained models for image classification.
 So being able to reuse those in the audio domain, which is not such a big field, is a major major win.
 So you'll see a lot of the research lately is, it can be a little bit boring in audio classification research, because a lot of it is like taking one year ago image classifying tools and applying them, and seeing whether it works.

 It is however a little bit surprising that this actually works because the spectrogram has frequency on the y-axis (typically it's shown that way) and time on the other axis.
 So a movement or a scaling in this space doesn't mean the same as in an image.
 You know an image if I have my face inside an image doesn't matter where my face appears.
-If you have a spectrogram and you have certain sound it's like a chirp up and down, if you move that up in frequency or down ,at least if you move it a lot, it's probably not the same sound anymore.
+If you have a spectrogram and you have certain sound it's like a chirp up and down, if you move that up in frequency or down, at least if you move it a lot, it's probably not the same sound anymore.
-It might go from a human talking to a bird, the shape is might be similar but the position matters.
+It might go from a human talking to a bird, the shape might be similar but the position matters.
 So it's a little bit surprising that this works, but it does seem to do really well in practice.

 ## SB-CNN